DanRoscigno/valetesting/docs/en/quick_start/shared-data.md

 ### `/etc/hosts`

-The ingest method used in this guide is Stream Load.
+The ingestion method used in this guide is Stream Load.
 Stream Load connects to the FE service to start the ingest job.
 The FE then assigns the job to a backend node, the CN in this guide.
 In order for the ingest job to connect to the CN the name of the CN must be available to your operating system.
 Add this line to `/etc/hosts`:

 ```bash
 127.0.0.1 starrocks-cn